-After completing the steps above and after we have received the required documents, a nurse will call you to set up an appointment.
+After completing the steps above and after we have received the required instructions, a nurse will call you to set up an appointment.
 Patients receiving first-time injections at Sindecuse Health Center are asked to schedule a 30-minute initial allergy appointment with a registered nurse.
 At this appointment, we will review your physician's orders and your medication history.
 Your nurse will explain Sindecuse Health Center's allergy injection policy.

 - The nurse will administer the injection.

 - Plan to wait at the health center after your injection for the time specified by your allergist to ensure that you do not have a reaction to your antigen.
 Reactions are rare but if they occur, nurses and doctors are available to provide you with effective emergency care.

 - If a delayed reaction occurs, please return to the health center.
 If we are closed, go to a hospital emergency room or an immediate care center.

 Subsequent allergy shots